openzfs/openzfs-docs/docs/Performance and Tuning/Workload Tuning.rst

 Virtual machine images on ZFS should be stored using either zvols or raw files to avoid unnecessary overhead.
-The recordsize/volblocksize and guest filesystem should be configured to match to avoid overhead from partial record modification.
-This would typically be 4K.
+The recordsize/volblocksize and guest filesystem may be configured to match to avoid overhead from partial record modification, see :ref:`zvol volblocksize <zvol_volblocksize>`.
 If raw files are used, a separate dataset should be used to make it easy to configure recordsize independently of other things stored on ZFS.

 .. _qemu_kvm_xen: